-To determine if direct or cumulative off-site noise level increases associated with the development of the proposed project would create noise impacts, the traffic volumes for the existing conditions were compared with the traffic volume increase of existing plus the proposed project.
-The project is estimated to only generate 874 daily trips with a peak hour volume of 80 trips according to the project traffic study (Source: (CR Associates, 2023)).
-The existing average daily traffic (ADT) volumes on the adjacent roadways is several thousand ADT.
+To determine if direct or cumulative off-site noise level increases associated with proposed project development would create noise impacts, the traffic volumes for the existing conditions were compared with the traffic volume increase of existing plus the proposed project.
+The project is estimated to only generate 1,214 daily trips with a peak hour volume of 109 trips according to the project traffic study (Linscott, Law, and Greenspan, 2023)).
+The existing average daily traffic (ADT) volumes on the adjacent roadways is several thousand ADT according to the traffic study.
 Typically, it requires a project to double (or add 100%) the traffic volumes to have a direct impact of 3 dBA CNEL or be a major contributor to the cumulative traffic volumes.
 The project would not double the traffic volumes to any adjacent roadway volumes.
 Therefore, no direct or cumulative impacts are anticipated.